trents22/CSU-Global-Data-Analytics-Capstone/1_README.md

 The dataset I used can be found here https://www.kaggle.com/datasets/parvmodi/automotive-vehicles-engine-health-dataset.
 Variables were renamed to make it easier to follow along.

-Data cleaning and analysis was done in R and SAS.
+Data cleaning and analysis were done in R and SAS.